vanachterjacob/Todoosh/README.md

 - 🔄 Real-time sync with Firebase
 - 🌐 Cross-browser data persistence
 - 📱 Responsive design for all devices
-- 🎨 Beautiful light and dark themes
+- 🎨 Beautiful light and dark themes with smooth transitions
 - 🎯 Modern favicons with SVG, PNG and Apple Touch Icon support

 ### Technical Features